Trampoline: Mini-trampolines

 A mini-trampoline (also known as a rebounder, trampette, jogging trampoline, or exercise trampoline) is a type of trampoline less than 1 m in diameter and about 30 cm off the ground, often kept indoors and used as part of a physical fitness regime.
 So-called rebounding provides a form of exercise with a low impact on knees and joints.
 Mini-trampolines do not give a rebound as high as larger recreational or competitive trampolines.
 Most department and big-box stores sell mini-trampolines.

 Educational use

-Trampoline activity has been used by science teachers to illustrate Newton's Three Laws of Motion, as well as the "elastic collision."
+Trampoline activity has been used by science teachers to illustrate Newton's three laws of motion, as well as the "elastic collision."

-In co-operation with the University of Bremen and the German Aerospace Center (DLR), the machtWissen.de Corporation from Bremen, Germany developed the weightlessness demonstrator "Gravity Jumper" based on a trampoline.
-Due to the acceleration during the jump, an acceleration force takes effect in addition to the usual gravitational force.
-Both forces add up and the person on the trampoline seems to become heavier.
-As soon as the jumper leaves the trampoline, he is under a free fall condition, which means that the jumper seems weightless and does not feel the acceleration due to gravity.

-Every person receives a three-axis acceleration sensor, fastened to them with a belt.
-The sensor transmits the data of the flight path to a monitor; a monitor shows the course of the acceleration, including the weightless phase.
-The interplay of acceleration due to the trampoline and weightlessness becomes apparent.